eschmiel/whereDoYouWantToLive/TO-DO.md

- Create SVG of zelda old man sprite or make picture button? on mouse over, expand and show screen cap of "it's dangerous to go alone, take this" scene with github icon replacing sword.
+~~ Create SVG of zelda old man sprite~~
+ -[x]or make picture button?
+ -[x]on mouse over, expand
+ -and show screen cap of "it's dangerous to go alone, take this" scene with github icon replacing sword.
- Link to repo for page with that button. poiner cursor Schmiel button links to SCHMORTAL square schmiel button corners rounded old man sprite corners
+ -Link to repo for page with that button. poiner cursor -Schmiel button links to SCHMORTAL
+ -[x] square schmiel button corners
+ -[x] rounded old man sprite corners

- - Click on map, record gps coordinates in state for where you want to live
+ - Click on map, record gps coordinates in state for where you want to live -[x] Confirm selection fade to new question title.
+Show pin for where you want to live -[x] previous question button
- - Confirm selection
- fade to new question title.
-Show pin for where you want to live
- - previous question button
- - Select none button
+ -[x] Select none button
- -- "I don't want to live anywhere"
+ --[x] "I don't want to live anywhere"
- -- "I don't live anywhere"
+ --[x] "I don't live anywhere"
- -- "I don't have a home"
+ --[x] "I don't have a home"

- 3  questions
+ -[x] 3 questions
- -- where do you want to live?
+ --[x] where do you want to live?
- -- where do you live?
+ --[x] where do you live?
- -- Where is home?
+ --[x] Where is home?

- Are you sure? button after all 3 questions answered
+ [x] Are you sure? button after all 3 questions answered

  Learn about people button